Overview

 - cost information

-- all community feedback
+- property owners feedback

-If the proposal continues:
+If the proposal is supported:

-- detailed design plans are prepared
+- detailed design is prepared

-- final costs are confirmed
+- final costs estimates are refined

-- a second information session is held
+- Owners will be notified of a second information session

 Construction will not start until:

-- all legal requirements are met through the complete consultation process
+- all legal requirements are met

 - funding is available

-- Council supports the scheme
+- Council formally resolves the scheme to proceed

 💬FAQs